 Tel: 02920 365964

-I am married with 3 grown children and have 8 grandchildren.
-Family Life is important to me and the UCM of which I have been a member for more than 40 years.
-Although, I haven’t any particular expertise in the work of the FLC, I have always been active in Parish life and in Catholic schools, having been a member of St. Cadoc’s Parish Council and, also, a school governor of St. llltyd’s High School.
-Before retiring, I worked in public libraries for 10 years and in a university library for nearly 20 years.
-I think the work of the Family Life Commission is very important, at a time, when family life is under a lot of modern day pressure.
+In 2015, Sheila was asked to represent the UCM by their Archdiocesan President, when their previous representative, Mo Mullan, sadly passed away.
+Sheila is married with 3 grown children and has 8 grandchildren.
+Family Life is important to Shelia and the UCM, of which she has been a member for more than 40 years.
+Although, she feels she hasn’t any particular expertise in the work of the FLC, she has always been active in Parish life and in Catholic schools, having been a member of St. Cadoc’s Parish Council and, also, a school governor of St. llltyd’s High School.
+Before retiring, Shelia worked in public libraries for 10 years and in a university library for nearly 20 years.
+She feels the work of the Family Life Commission is very important, at a time, when family life is under a lot of modern day pressure.
 Some families need help and encouragement at certain times of their lives and the FLC, with the support of the Archdiocese, are able to give this.